 The data frame is specified via the switch position.
+Only the data mode and the baud rate can also be set via the EDS file.

 In the factory setting, the S4 switch position is 0.Resetting the settings to these is possible in S4 switch position F. The procedure for doing this is described in chapter 16.14.